 Our dog bite lawyers represent victims of dog bites and attacks in Michigan.
 Dog attacks cause serious injuries and harm to the innocent victim, quite often a child.
 Common injuries include lacerations, scars and disfigurement, nerve damage, and fractured bones.
 Michigan dog bite laws provide victims with the right to claim monetary settlements for compensation against the owner, harborer, or keeper of the attacking dog.

-Michigan Dog Bite Statute Law
+What is Michigan Dog Bite Statute Law?

 MCL Section 287.351 is the Michigan dog bite law that provides: